 For further details on the information presented below, please see the Summary of Editorial Activity table.

-From January 1 through December 31, 2017, American Sociological Review (ASR) received 770 submissions, which is roughly the same number submitted in 2016 (765).
-Of those, 36 were accepted unconditionally, 40 conditionally accepted, 73 were given invitations to revise and resubmit, and 1 paper was withdrawn by the author.
-Given the high standards at ASR, the vast majority of papers were rejected.
-446 were rejected after going through the peer-review process and another 174 were desk rejected.
-Among new (first) submissions to the journal, 492 (or 73.9 percent) were sent out for peer review.
-Among those that underwent the peer review process, 427 (86.8 percent) were rejected outright.
-61 (12.4 percent) received an invitation to revise and resubmit, and 3 papers were accepted subject to minor revisions.
-No first submissions were accepted unconditionally.
-Among the 113 papers that were revised and resubmitted (first resubmission), the majority were either accepted subject to minor revisions (35.6 percent) or accepted outright (34.6 percent).
-11.0 percent received another invitation to revise and resubmit, while only 18.3 percent were rejected.
-Of the small number of papers given a second revise and resubmit invitation, only two were rejected and the rest were ultimately accepted.
-In 2016, very few papers were given multiple revise and resubmit decisions.
-Indeed, only six papers came into the office that were either the third or fourth submission (which were all papers that were “conditionally accepted”), and each of these was accepted unconditionally.
+Decisions, Decisions.
+From January 1 through December 31, 2018, American Sociological Review (ASR) received 722 submissions.
+Of those, 44 were accepted unconditionally, 33 conditionally accepted, and 54 were given invitations to revise and resubmit.
+Given the high standards at ASR, the vast majority of papers were rejected--400 were rejected after going through the peer-review process and another 190 were desk rejected.
+Among new (first) submissions to the journal, 439 (or 69.8 percent) were sent out for peer review.
+Among those that underwent the peer review process, 386 (88.1 percent) were rejected outright.
+48 (11.0 percent) received an invitation to revise and resubmit, and 2 papers were accepted subject to minor revisions, and 2 were accepted unconditionally.
+Among the 93 submissions that were invited revisions, the majority were either accepted subject to minor revisions (33.3 percent) or accepted outright (45.2.6 percent).
+6 papers received a second revise and resubmit decision, and only 13 were rejected outright.
+Only 1 paper was rejected after a second revision.

-Using the traditional ASA indicator for the acceptance rate (the number of accepted manuscripts divided by the number of overall decisions, multiplied by 100), the acceptance rate for 2017 was 4.7 percent.
-If we instead calculate the acceptance rate as accepted papers divided by final decisions, multiplied by 100 (as suggested by England in the March 2009 issue of Footnotes), the acceptance rate was 5.8 percent.
+Using the traditional ASA indicator for the acceptance rate (the number of accepted manuscripts divided by the number of overall decisions, multiplied by 100), the acceptance rate for 2018 was 6.1.
+If we instead calculate the acceptance rate as accepted papers divided by final decisions, multiplied by 100 (as suggested by England in the March 2009 issue of Footnotes), the acceptance rate was 6.9 percent.

 Editorial Board and Reviewers.
-ASR continues to benefit from a diverse and extraordinarily talented editorial board.
-In 2017 the board had 8 deputy editors and 63 regular board members.
-The total editorial board (including deputy editors) includes 56.0 percent women and 43.0 percent racial and/or ethnic minorities.
-We also benefited from outstanding work of our managing editor, Mara Nelson Grynaviski, our coordinating editors Paige Ambord, William Ceranec, Sarah Harrison, Audra Nakas, and Marshall Taylor, Emmanuel Cannady, William Kye, and Brianna McCaslin.
+ASR continues to benefit from a diverse and talented editorial board.
+In 2018 the board had 8 deputy editors and 65 regular board members.
+The total editorial board (including deputy editors) includes 55.0 percent women and 37.0 percent racial and/or ethnic minorities.
+We also benefited from outstanding work of our managing editor, Mara Nelson Grynaviski, our coordinating editors Audra Nakas Dugandzic, Bridget Ritz, Brandon Sepulvado, Sara Skiles, Dustin Stoltz, and Marshall Taylor, and assistant editors Emmanuel Cannady, Nancy Diaz, Jennifer Dudley, and Brianna McCaslin.